cdl-geneseo/geneseo-dictionary/O/Over.md

 # Over

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Over

 Created by  Unknown User (lah15), last modified by  Unknown User (dma7) on Apr 26, 2015

 (n.) a person who is over the age of twenty-one and therefore can legally gain entrance to bars and consume alcohol; “I can’t believe that Kelly got into the IB as an over last night; her fake ID is so bad.”
 Submitted 2010.
 Usage is specific to Geneseo.
 Hanson.(adj.)
 To be fed up with something, to no longer have interest in it; &quot;Don't worry about it, I'm over it.&quot; Anderson, N-R, 2015